kiscsk/recommendation-service/README.md

 * Submit a pull request with a description of your changes.

 ## Special notes, potential enhancements
+* Currently supported cryptos: BTC, DOGE, ETH, LTC, XRP
+* Maven wrapper included for least requirements.
+* Rate limiting is IP-based and can be configured in RateLimitFilter.java.
+* CSV files should be placed in the resources/prices directory and follow the format: timestamp,symbol,price.

+## Potential Enhancements
 * The service uses an in-memory repository.
 For production, consider a persistent database.
 * Static code analyzer should be added
 * Unit test for CSVPriceLoader should be added.
-* Maven wrapper included for least requirements.
-* Rate limiting is IP-based and can be configured in RateLimitFilter.java.
-* CSV files should be placed in the resources/prices directory and follow the format: timestamp,symbol,price.
+* Proper logging should be added.
 * Containerization is a requirement (wasn't able to create a local docker up and running on a windows machine)